LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - fixed Lara walking backwards off ledges into lava
 - fixed Lara being able to get on a skidoo while underwater and consequently dying
 - fixed a missing transition animation between Lara jumping forward and entering freefall
+- fixed the combat end logic not completing properly if Lara is on a vehicle
 - improved the animation of Lara's braid
 - improved handling of items that are dropped by enemies
     - added the ability for any enemy type to drop items, excluding eels